 Spokane Jazz Orchestra

-The SJO achieved international status while Gunther Schuller served for many years as its Principal Guest Conductor.
+The SJO achieved international status when Gunther Schuller served as its Principal Guest Conductor.
 Maestro Schuller conducted several of SJO's performances during his tenure.
-Before his passing in 2015, this world-renown conductor-composer-author-musician-jazz authority had a major impact on the level of musicianship, dedication, and passion within the orchestra.
+Before his passing in 2015, this world-renown conductor, composer, author, musician, and jazz authority had a major impact on the level of musicianship, dedication, and passion within the SJO.

 The Spokane Jazz Society has always been on the forefront of jazz music and performance.
 Since its founding, directors and performers alike have traveled to other cities and states to learn new music (both inside and out of the jazz genre) and incorporate what they’ve learned in the SJO’s repertoire.
 The SJO has made a model of incorporating guest artists, vocalists, and composers; some have been famous headliner names, some have been local talent building incredible careers.
 We’re innovative with the music and the way we arrange it.
 And the audience loves it!

 That tradition continues today.
 Dr. Goodwin, who took directorship of the orchestra in 2015, continues the tradition of pushing the ensemble to new and adventurous areas, while maintaining an appreciation and level of expertise for the classic styles jazz.
 The SJO is a jazz orchestra for traditionalists who love the medium and are devoted to the classics, but it is also the orchestra for the person hearing jazz for the first time and waiting anxiously to fall in love with America’s original art form, the sound of life.